 Carl Hansen & Son, Osaka

 Danish design stalwarts Carl Hansen & Son open up its second Japan flagship, this time in Osaka’s hip Minami-Horie district.
 Classics by the likes of Arne Jacobsen, Poul Kjærholm and Hans J. Wegner stand alongside contemporary designs by Tadao Ando and Naja Utzon in an industrial-style space that is doused in concrete and subtle tones of wood.
-The aesthetic provides a different experience to its Tokyo sister, but still offers the Danish design package that the Japanese market are sought after.
+The aesthetic provides a different experience to its Tokyo sister, but still offers the Danish design package is sought after by the Japanese market.
 ‘Japan and Denmark share a design tradition that values minimalism, functionalism, and outstanding craftsmanship,’ says Knud Erik Hansen, CEO of Carl Hansen & Son.
 ‘We look forward to showcasing our exceptional furniture and welcoming all design enthusiasts.’

 1-15-22, Minami-Horie, Nishi-Ku, Osaka City, 550-0015 Osaka-fu, Japan